jacksund/simmate/tutorials/03_Analyze_and_modify_structures.md

 # Trying out the toolkit while learning python

 > :warning: simmate still uses [pymatgen](https://pymatgen.org/) under the hood, so this tutorial is really one for using pymatgen.
-Pymatgen is central to using Simmate, so we still include this in our tutorial series!

-## The quick version
+# The quick version

 1. In Spyder's python console, run `import simmate` to make sure everything is set up.
 2. Make sure you still have our `POSCAR` file of NaCl from the last tutorial.